allir/kubernetes-the-kubeadm-way/README.md

 ### Provisioning with Vagrant

-The default setup sets up a loadbalancer node, three master nodes and two worker nodes.
+The default setup sets up a loadbalancer node, three control-plane nodes and two worker nodes.

 To stand up a new environment